- Most Popular

 – Elfrida De Renne Barrow

-God’s Acre or “that old burying ground” is located in the heart of the town grid of 24 city squares, there sits an unofficial 25th called Colonial Park Cemetery and serves as the biggest story spot in the whole Historic District!
-The grounds defy time as the oldest patch of public land one can visit in Savannah and where you’ll see and touch materials far older than the Victorian city that now surrounds!
+God’s Acre or “that old burying ground,” located in the heart of the town grid of 24 city squares, is the unofficial 25th known as Colonial Park Cemetery and serves as the biggest story spot in the whole Historic District!
+The grounds defy time as the oldest patch of public land one can visit in Savannah and where you’ll see and touch materials far older than the surrounding Victorian city!

 During Savannah’s primitive hours, this is where every town meeting, picnic, wedding, duel and public execution was conducted!
-Eventually it would be the final resting place of warriors of Independence, duelists, merchants, priests, paupers, soldiers and just about every character that gave blood, sweat, and tears to the early colony and later nation.
-Sadly, it would be the mass graves of thousands of Yellow Fever victims that resulted in the closure of the place in 1853.
-Had the Daughters of The American Revolution and Columbia University not saved it from demolition in 1902, there would be no Colonial Park Cemetery tour for us to give you!
+Eventually, it would become the final resting place of warriors of Independence, duelists, merchants, priests, paupers, soldiers and just about every character that gave blood, sweat, and tears to the early colony and, later, nation.
+Sadly, it would also be the mass grave of thousands of Yellow Fever victims that resulted in the closure of the place in 1853.
+Had the Daughters of The American Revolution and Columbia University not saved it from demolition in 1902, there would be no Colonial Park Cemetery tour for us to give!

 Discussions will include the adjoining “Negro Burial Ground,” Poet Conrad Aiken’s Birthplace, The Old City Jail, dueling grounds, The Hanging Tree and the fascinating ritual use of the cemetery by area Root Doctors.